 What is Virtual Queueing in Call Centers?

-This system, however, provides an option to the customers to receive a call from the agent on the behalf of your business in case the wait time is long and you don’t want your customer to lose interest in your brand.
+This system, however, provides an option for customers to receive a call from the agent on behalf of your business in case the wait time is long, and you don’t want your customers to lose interest in your brand.

 How Does Virtual Queueing Work?